Many people are looking for a VPN that offers a dedicated IP address. This guide will show you the best VPNs for a static IP and also some to avoid.

 You can also see the NordVPN review for more test results and analysis.

-2. Trust.Zone – Good (budget) VPN for static IP
+2. Trust.Zone – Low-cost VPN for dedicated IP

 Get a 3 Day Free Trial

 Trust.Zone is a basic, privacy-focused VPN service based in Seychelles.
 In my review of Trust.Zone I found the speeds to be fast on all servers tested.
-Trust.Zone offers direct support for Netflix streaming and torrenting is supported without any restrictions.
+Trust.Zone offers direct support for Netflix streaming and torrenting is allowed on all servers in the network.

 Trust.Zone static IP cost